Burr vs Blade Coffee Grinder: The Complete Breakdown

 How Burr Grinders Work

 Burr grinders use two abrasive surfaces (burrs) that crush beans between them.
 One burr stays still while the other rotates.
 Beans fall through the gap, getting crushed to a consistent size.
+The sound?
+More of a low hum than the blade grinder's angry whine.

 The good stuff: